-To be clear, I am not seeking to examine whether Rajmal Jain's methodology and conclusions are scientifically valid.
+To be clear, I am not seeking to examine whether Rajmal Jain's methodology and conclu-[57] sions are scientifically valid.
 It is important to keep in mind that he conducted the research for his article in the summer of 2020.
-At that time, after a 10-week long nationwide lockdown, the government of India was implementing its second and third phase reopening plan (Unlock 2.0 and Unlock 3.0).
-During the pandemic's first wave, India was not affected as severely as during the second wave, which began in March 2021 (Fig. 7).
-If Rajmal Jain had written his article when India became the new epicenter of the COVID-19 pandemic (April 2021), his hypotheses, analysis, and results would likely have been different.
+At that time, after a 10-week long nationwide lockdown, the government of India was implementing its second and third phased reopening plan (Unlock 2.0 and Unlock 3.0).
+During the pandemic's first wave, India was not affected as severely as during the second wave, which began in March 2021 (cf. Fig. 7).
+If Rajmal Jain would have written his article when India became the new epicenter of the COVID-19 pandemic (April 2021), his hypotheses, analysis, and results would likely have been different.
 The degree to which the Jain discourse on the pandemic's second wave in India differs or agrees with the Jain discourse that emerged during the early stages of the pandemic is yet to be analyzed.
 The main point I wish to emphasize here is how Rajmal Jain's article fits within the ongoing process of the scientization of Jainism.
 Further, as I discussed above, traditional sources of authority have an ambivalent position within this discourse on the COVID-19 pandemic, being either disregarded or, conversely, acknowledged.
 Rajmal Jain's article is an example of the latter.
-While his article is, in essence, a scientific paper, on several occasions, he also explicitly states that Jainism is scientific and rests these claims on the authority of traditional sources, such as the first Tīrthankara Rsabhanātha (2020, 11).44
+While his article is, in essence, a scientific paper, on several occasions, he also explicitly states that Jainism is scientific and rests these claims on the authority of traditional sources, such as the first Tirthankara Rsabhanatha (2020, 11).38

-In line with the process of universalization, Rajmal Jain feels that Jainism should be taught to non-Jains.
-To overcome the current COVID-19 pandemic and prevent future ones, we all need to focus, according to Rajmal Jain, on changing our lifestyle by practicing "ahiṃsā (non-violence) as well as aparigraha (non-possession) whole heartedly" (2020, 13, see also 9, 11, 14).
-He explains the core Jain concept of non-violence by drawing both on the traditional, liberation-centric and the socio-and ecocentric (or environmental) interpretation of ahiṃsā.
-Thus, he writes: "non-violence or universal love to all living beings is the foundation of the Jain's sacred life leading to the goal of liberation and self-realization called mokṣa" (2020,
+In line with the process of universalization, Rajmal Jain feels that Jainism should be taught [58] to non-Jains.
+To overcome the current COVID-19 pandemic and prevent future ones, we all need to focus, according to Rajmal Jain, on changing our lifestyle by practicing "ahimsā (non-violence) as well as aparigraha (non-possession) whole heartedly" (2020, 13, see also 9, 11, 14).
+He explains the core Jain concept of non-violence by drawing both on the traditional, liberation centric and the socio-and ecocentric (or environmental) interpretation of ahimsā.
+Thus, he writes: "non-violence or universal love to all living beings is the foundation of the Jain's sacred life leading to the goal of liberation and self-realization called mokṣa" (2020, 3).
+Earlier in the article, we can read how applying non-violence means "stopping non-veg foods" as this "will protect our bio-sphere cycle and hence [...] nature" (2020, 2).
+He further concludes that: "There is no need to teach non-violence to [the] Jain community.
+[R]ather it is [...] necessary to motivate non-Jains to consider and practice non-violence in [their] daily life to save the biosphere and humanity" (2020, 11).
+For Rajmal Jain, there is a sense of urgency that Jainism should be spread and taught beyond the Jain community.